9 Creative Table UI Design Tips

 Data is everywhere and every industry be it Retail and e-commerce, manufacturing, energy, healthcare, finance or government is maintaining a huge amount of data in some or another way.
-Many companies who have been market leaders, know the value of data.
-For example, Asian paints was one of the few companies which had supercomputers to maintain the data of customers and understand their needs and behaviour.
+But data alone lacks significance without the capacity to visualize and act upon it.
+The processes that unfold—analysis, decision-making, operations—following interaction with the table are virtually endless.

-We have alternatives like various types of charts and dashboards to show and visualize data in an informative pattern, which makes it difficult to answer “when we should use a table UI design”.
+When we have alternatives like various types of charts and dashboards to show and visualize data in an informative pattern, it raises the question of “when should we use a table UI design”.

 Table UI design should be used when there’s a need to display a large number of datasets to users in such a way they can easily interact with them to understand them.
 This methodology is preferred by most designers and product teams, they believe that good data tables allow users to scan, analyze, compare, filter, sort, and manipulate information to derive insights and commit actions with a better user experience.

-2. Clean and neat layout and outlook: With Table UI design, your data or information is presented in an organized manner, providing a cleaner and more straightforward layout for your page.
+- Clean and neat layout: Table UI design organizes data, resulting in a cleaner and more straightforward layout for the page.

 What makes your Table UI effective?

-3. Allow users to perform actions on the desired rows.
+- Allow users to perform actions on the desired rows.
+And control how different users interact with the same data.

 These tips will help you in building a better and more streamlined table UI for your users